-Studying a degree accredited by RICS followed by a period of supervised practical training (Assessment of Professional Competence).
+Studying a degree (SCQF Levels 9-10) accredited by RICS followed by a period of supervised practical training (Assessment of Professional Competence).

 A degree in a related subject such as agriculture, rural business management, countryside management, business studies or geography is particularly useful.

 Scotland's Rural College (SRUC) and the University of Aberdeen offer RICS accredited courses in land and rural subjects.

 If your degree is not RICS-accredited you can do an accredited postgraduate qualification.

 You could enter a job with some subjects at National 5 and Highers and train on the job towards the AssocRICS qualification (associate member of RICS) for 4 years.

 Alternatively, if you have a HNC (SCQF Level 7) or HND (SCQF Level 8) you could get a trainee job and work towards RICS associate membership with two years of supervised training.